-- A mistake by the marker - Incorrect recording or transfer of results - Correct school procedures were not followed - Being denied a stated reassessment opportunity - Inconsistent assessment conditions - Assessment related decisions relating to academic honesty (plagiarism, cheating...)
+- A mistake by the marker

+- Incorrect recording or transfer of results

+- Correct school procedures were not followed

+- Inconsistent assessment conditions

+- Assessment related decisions relating to academic honesty (plagiarism, cheating...)

 The Appeal Process starts with a review request to the teacher concerned.
-If an agreement is not reached, the next step is to see the HOD.
-If an agreement is still not reached, the student sees the Principal's Nominee (Mrs Aiono) who will investigate the appeal after an Appeal form is completed.
+If an agreement is not reached, the next step is to see the Faculty Leader.
+If an agreement is still not reached, the student sees the Principal's Nominee (Mr Woollaston) who will investigate the appeal after an Appeal form is completed.
 Appeal forms are available from the school receptionist.